 Exact terms of this equity purchase option are: PDV is to acquire 2% of the Company via a USD 1,000,000 investment by April 30, 2009 in exchange for 72 units of the Genetic Immunity's Class B stock; Company is to acquire an additional 2% of the Genetic Immunity via a USD 1,000,000 investment by August 30, 2009 in exchange for 72 units of the Genetic Immunity's Class B stock.
-PDV is also granted an option to acquire an additional 16% of the Genetic Immunity via an \$8,000,000 investment by February 20, 2010, in tranches or in whole, in exchange for 578 units of the Genetic Immunity's Class B stock.
+PDV is also granted an option to acquire an additional 16% of the Genetic Immunity's Class B stock.
+PDV is also granted an option to acquire an additional 16% of 578 units of the Genetic Immunity's Class B stock.
 If the Company misses the first deadline of April 30, 2009 this agreement shall immediately terminate.
 If the Company completes the first investment but missed the second date of August 30, 2009 this agreement shall terminate, but the Company will retain the Class B units already acquired.
 Any portion of the optional 16% equity purchase that is not exercised and closed by February 23, 2010 shall terminate.
 The option was extended for an unlimited period.